 For instance, the southeast and west sides of the country have a comfortable climate that never really climbs to incredible extremes, though the northern parts of Australia are incredibly tropical.

 The Northern parts of Australia tend to identify two well-defined, climate-based seasons: the wet (roughly from November to April) and the dry (April to November) with temperatures remaining tropical.
-It is also important to note that temperatures within warmer sections of Northern Australian can soar 30°C to 50 °C during the wet season, particularly in the Australian outback, and dip to approximately 20°C during the dry season.
+It is also important to note that temperatures within warmer sections of Northern Australian can soar from 30 to 50 degrees Celcius (86 to 122 degrees Fahrenheit) during the wet season, particularly in the Australian outback, and dip to approximately 20 degrees Celcius (68 degrees Fahrenheit) during the dry season.

 Which Season Gets The Most Rain?